n3tsurge/smells-phishy/README.md

 # Smells Phishy
 A Powershell tool for assessing phishing emails

+## Process

+1. Smells phishy logs into your phishing reporting mailbox
+2. It thanks the user for their submission (configurable in config.json)
+3. The script extracts all the observables, IPs, Emails, URLs, Domains, Attachments and runs them against reputation based tools
+4. The script gives the email a score out of 100 and sends a report to the designated security analyst.

 ## Installation

 1. Create a phishing mailbox for users to send mail to